swt30/thesis/chapters/01-introduction/01-introduction.md

 ### Detection methods

-\begin{marginfigure}
-  \includegraphics{exoplanet-discoveries-other}
-  \caption[Other methods of finding exoplanets also exist]{Other methods of finding exoplanets also exist, but comparatively few exoplanets are found these ways.}
-  \label{fig:exoplanet-discoveries-other}
-\end{marginfigure}

 \newthought{A number of different} techniques are used to detect exoplanets (@fig:exoplanet-discovery-methods).
 After claims in the early 90s of planet detections around pulsars,^[@Wolszczan1992] the first extrasolar planet around a Sun-like star was found using the radial velocity method described below.^[@Mayor1995]
 However, in the past few years, the transit method has produced the largest number of new exoplanets.
 Here we summarise different methods of exoplanet detection and the observable information that can be gained from each.
 This will be important shortly when we consider what directions the field is moving based on these available data.

 \newthought{The radial velocity} (RV) or Doppler method entails using spectral Doppler shifts to measure the recoil motion of a star as a planet orbits it.
 The formalism for finding planets using radial velocity has carried over from the older field of binary star research, and the information that can be gained about a star-planet system is very similar.
-Using Doppler measurements of the recoil motion of the star, the *mass function*,\marginnote{
+\marginnote{
   The mass function is defined as
   $$ {\left(M_p \sin i \right)^3 \over \left(M_p + M_*\right)^2}. $$
   Here, $M_p$ is the planet mass, $M_*$ is the stellar mass, and $i$ is the orbital inclination.
   }
-which relates the planet's mass to the star's mass, can be calculated.^[@Wright2012]
+Using Doppler measurements of the recoil motion of the star, the *mass function*, which relates the planet's mass to the star's mass, can be calculated.^[@Wright2012]

 The RV method has the advantage that it works with a wide range of inclinations, not just those near $i=90°$.